Racullum/VariablesDebugger/readme.md

 # VariablesDebugger

-**VariablesDebugger** is a plugin for Unreal Engine that lets you inspect and tweak `UPROPERTY` values on actors in real time.
-It was created to solve a workflow problem and to gain experience with Unreal tools development.
+A plugin for Unreal Engine that lets you change `UPROPERTY` values on actors during runtime.
+It was created to help my development of another project and gain experience in tool development using Unreal C++.

-## Features
+![
+](VariablesDebuggerMovementSpeed60frames.gif)

-- 🔧 **Live Variable Editing** – Change `UPROPERTY` values during PIE (Play In Editor) without restarting.
+  - **Live Variable Editing** – Change `UPROPERTY` values during PIE (Play In Editor) without restarting.
-- 🧩 **Flexible UI Setup** – Map `UPROPERTY`s on a class to custom widgets using a simple settings object.
+  - **Flexible UI Setup** – Map `UPROPERTY`s to custom widgets using the plugin settings object.
-- 💡 **Extensible** – Add your own custom widgets to handle property types however you see fit.
+  - **Extensible** – Add your own custom widgets to handle property types however you see fit.
+Change module's container widget to a custom class.

-## How It Works

-You define which widget should be used for each property by setting up mappings in the plugin settings.
-This gives you full control over the UI and lets you tailor it to your project's needs.

-**Under the Hood:**

-- A collection of functions, simple UI widgets, and a central data controller.
-- Functions query property information from an actor or class.
-- The central data controller processes value changes from widgets and propagates them to the correct actor(s).
+## Usage ##
+![
+](VariablesDebuggerSettingsUpdate-0.png)
+* Add classes to the plugin's "Allowed Class Mappings".
+Gives the plugin access to a list of UPROPERTYs.
+* Add a property to widget map entry.
+The data controller uses this array of mappings during widget creation.
+* Add the widget which will spawn inside our plugins tab window.
 ## Getting Started

 1. Clone this repo or download it as a ZIP.
 2. Place it in your project’s `Plugins` folder.
 3. Enable the plugin in your project settings.
-4. Start PIE and open the Variables Debugger window.
+4. Start PIE and open the Variables Debugger window under **Tools** -> **Debug** -> **Variables Debugger**.
 5. Select an actor to see and edit the properties you've configured.

 ## Extending It